sungchang79/Alimtalk/en/alimtalk-api-guide.md

 2. Expanded the template type.
 Ad or additional information can be added.
 3. The CreateUser field has been added when sending Alimtalk/Friendtlk messages.
 4. Field has been added to query registered time and registrant when querying Alimtalk/Friendtalk messages.
-5. Added Attach Files to Send Inquiry on Templates API.
+5. Added Send Inquiry on Templates with File Attachment API.

 ## General Messages